Maternity protection law in Germany explained

 What is the maternity allowance and when is it paid?

-A woman who is a member of a statutory health insurance fund receives maternity pay for the duration of the protected periods, i.e. 6 weeks before and 8 weeks after the birth, as well as for the day of the birth:
+A woman with statutory health insurance receives maternity pay during the protected periods (6 weeks before and 8 weeks after birth) and on the day of birth.

 • If you are in employment at the time of the protected periods, you will receive maternity pay.